 To understand the answer to that question, let’s take a closer look at what WooCommerce is, how it works, and what it offers to its users.

-They worked on a fork of an existing e-commerce plugin called Jigoshop, and the result was the first release of WooCommerce in 2011.
+They worked on a fork (a replication) of an existing e-commerce plugin called Jigoshop, and the result was the first release of WooCommerce in 2011.

 Automattic is now the active developer for WooCommerce, which is used by over 300,000 online retailers, including some fairly large and high-traffic sites.

 Users like WooCommerce for several reasons, chief among them the fact that it is relatively easy to install and configure, which is always a bonus for busy new digital retailers.

 The first thing to understand is how WooCommerce works on a broad, basic level.

 It’s a WordPress Plugin